Want to know how to get to grips with Facebook Ads Manager? You’ve come to the right place!

 Facebook is one of the top dogs in the social media world.
-The platform has over 2.41 billion monthly active users as of June 2019, so that’s a giant pool of people you want to be reaching with your brand.
-Here’s our Giraffe guide to Facebook Ads Manager and Facebook advertising:
+The platform has over 2.41 billion monthly active users as of June 2023, so that’s a giant pool of people you want to be reaching with your brand.
+Here’s our Giraffe guide to Facebook Ads Manager.

 As we stated in our Social Media Guide for Facebook earlier this year, ‘it was found that more than five million businesses used Facebook to advertise in 2017, and you can see why when you look at their ad features.
 These include the engaging carousel ad, the ability to target behaviours, interests and demographics and Facebook pixel, which will help you optimise and find out more information about your audience.‘

 Facebook advertising is exactly what you’d expect it to be – advertising on one of the biggest social media platforms, Facebook.
 However, what makes it different to most other advertising platforms is the number of different ad types and features it offers users who want to promote their brand, business or products.

 In 2007, Mark Zuckerberg announced the introduction of ads to the platform.
 It was advertised as an ad system for businesses that allowed them to connect with users and target the exact audiences they wanted to.
 It launched with three parts, which we now know have evolved into bigger tools and features on the Facebook advertising platform.
 The first three tools introduced were: ‘a way for businesses to build pages on Facebook to connect with their audiences; an ad system that facilitates the spread of brand messages virally through Facebook Social Ads™; and an interface to gather insights into people’s activity on Facebook that marketers care about.’